0-Tikaro/simulation-protocol/README.md

 _An old chapel stands alone, looking over the distant sea.
 It is said that long ago, the secret of fabled golden oaks was kept there.
 Perhaps it is what you seek?_

 This map was a small experiment with some of the concepts later used in Entropy, mainly the custom resource pack integration.
-It is not a coincidence that this map is set in the same universe as SP03 and exands one of its lore subjects - the "fabled golden oaks".
+It is not a coincidence that this map is set in the same universe as SP03 and expands one of its lore subjects - the "fabled golden oaks".

 ---